-Rachel Koski Nielsen (author) from Pennsylvania, now farming in Minnesota on June 07, 2020:
+Rachel Koski Nielsen (author) from from PA, now homesteading in MN on June 07, 2020:

 The "cauldron cook" you're talking about is likely referring to an old soap making method called full boil.
 This uses an unknown concentration of lye, which is why is requires boiling for long periods and then "washing", which is actually a process to neutralize any remaining lye.
 I wouldn't recommend it when we can just use the correct amount of lye.

 If you overcook soap in the hot-process method, it will dry out and make a huge mess.
 It should only be subjected to heat until the chemical reaction is finished.
 You can add water as it cooks if it seems to be getting too hard but hasn't gone through the full process yet, but do so carefully and in tiny amounts at a time.
 Excess water will produce steam that could be a safety concern.